 - Guidelines on Management of Healthcare Recipient (HCR) Data by Healthcare Providers

 - Policy and Guidelines for Handling Data Access Request (DAR) and Data Correction Request (DCR) in eHRSS

-- Guidelines and Procedures for Using Hong Kong Identity (HKIC) Card for eHR
+- Guidelines and procedures for using Hong Kong Identity (HKID) Card for eHR

 - Frequently Asked Questions for eHRSS

 - Editorial Guide on Hong Kong Clinical Terminology Table – Overview

 - Guide on Implementation & Maintenance of the Hong Kong Clinical Terminology Table

 - IT Security Policies for eHRSS

 - Security Assessment Checklist for Participating in the eHRSS

 - Encapsulated Linkage Security Application ("ELSA") Installation Guide